-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Bowdoin, approximately 18% of students took out student loans averaging $7,550 a year.
-That adds up to $30,200 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Bowdoin, approximately 18% of students took out student loans averaging $7,044 a year.
+That adds up to $28,176 over four years for those students.

 The student loan default rate at Bowdoin is 2.5%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Bowdoin Graduates Make?bachelor's degree recipients from Bowdoin make around $65,500 per year during the early years of their employment.
-This is good news for future Bowdoin graduates since it is 65% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Bowdoin Graduates Make?students who graduate with a bachelor's degree from Bowdoin make about $65,500 a year during their first few years of employment after graduation.
+That's great news for Bowdoin students since it is 65% more than the average college graduate's salary of $39,802 per year.

 Location of Bowdoin College